-Here we should connect with some of the birds typical of this habitat, such as Brown Gerygone, Black-faced Monarch, Red-browed Treecreeper, Golden Whistler, Gang-gang Cockatoo, Satin Flycatcher, Rose & Pink Robin, Large-billed Scrubwren, Wonga Pigeon and King Parrot.
+Here we should connect with some of the birds typical of this habitat, such as Brown Gerygone, Black-faced Monarch, Red-browed Treecreeper, Golden Whistler, Gang-gang Cockatoo, Satin Flycatcher, Rose, Flame & Pink Robins, Large-billed Scrubwren, Wonga Pigeon and Australian King Parrot.

 Just before lunchtime we'll head toward

 BunyipState Park, and travel through the heathy woodlands and tall forests of this vast area.

 Here we'll be looking for Superb Lyrebird, Pilotbird, Yellow-tailed Black-Cockatoo, Scarlet Robin,

 Eastern Whipbird, Lewin's Honeyeater, Crescent Honeyeater and Dusky Woodswallow.